YanaSiao/polimi-cse-study-materials/recommender-systems/README.md

 ## Contents

 This folder currently includes:
-- full-theory, advanced, and coding exam questions  (officially released samples rewritten as text and student-collected questions),
+- ~~full-theory, advanced, and coding exam questions  (officially released samples rewritten as text and student-collected questions),~~

+- I have collected exam questions from 2025-2026, but professor have not yet give me permission to publish his materials yet.
+If you need them, text me in telegram (you can find me in the recommender systems group) or via email.
+If you have more question samples, please, share them with me, so that we can help more people.

+In either case, stay tuned, I will adapt these materials for you in an appropriate format.

 ## Study Suggestions